 Why Can’t I Just Use My Travel Insurance?

 Your US travel insurance is not the same as international student insurance that is required for an F1 visa, because it is short-term and does not have the same amount of coverage.
 In a nutshell, travel insurance is to protect you and your belongings during a trip (e.g. the trip from your home country to the US), whereas student health insurance is to cover you for any medical expenses you may have while you are actually living and studying in the United States.

 Also read: Travel insurance for students

-How to Get F1 Visa Health Insurance?
+How to Get International Student Health Insurance in USA?